-Typically the PSA upgrading takes place over 4 phases: pressure build-up, adsorption, depressurization and regeneration.
+Typically in order to eliminate CO2 from biogas, the PSA upgrading takes place over 4 phases: pressure build-up, adsorption, depressurization and regeneration.
 The pressure build-up occurs by equilibriating pressure with a vessel that is at depressurization stage.
 Final pressure build up occurs by injecting raw biogas.
 During adsorption, CO2, N2, and O2 are adsorbed by the media and the purified gas discharges as pure methane to a quality which will be far less corrosive and has a higher calorific value.

 Recently developed gas-liquid membranes have been introduced, which operate at atmospheric pressures thereby reducing the energy consumption of compression.
 The use of specific solvent solutions allows the separation and recovery of the H2S and CO2.

 Another approach to improving the economics of gas upgrading has been to recover the CO2 by cooling and recovering dry ice.
 This can then be sold as an industrial gas whilst the biogas is either used in its more concentrated form (80-90% CH4) or further refined to vehicle quality standard (>96% CH4).

 An example of membrane use for the elimination of CO2 from Biogas follows: